CarlosLeyvaAyala/DM-Lib-Typescript/Hotkeys.md

 "hotkey": 54  // Right
 ```

-Still, that's not recommended to do, since some mods like [Easy Containers][] expect you to use a modifier to invert its operations.
+Still, it's not recommended to do so, since some mods like [Easy Containers][] expect you to use a modifier to invert its operations.

 # Possible values tables